 Federal Rule Changes: In the fall of 2019, during the final days of its term, the Trump administration sought to amend Health and Human Services (“HHS”) and Housing & Urban Development (“HUD”) regulations to permit these agencies – or the organizations they contract with – to discriminate against individuals on the basis of their sexual orientation or gender identity.
 In response, the Committee submitted comments opposing these proposed rule changes, which are attached at right.
 Since the HUD rule change was not finalized by the Trump administration, it did not become effective.
 The HHS rule change was finalized but suspended as a result of a lawsuit by Lambda Legal and the Biden administration’s consent to a court order delaying its implementation.
-Although that suspension ended on August 11, 2021, there currently is a stipulated extension in place, staying the effective date.
-The Committee is continuing to monitor the status of this extension.
+After issuing several additional orders further delaying the rule’s effective date, the U.S. District Court for the District of Columbia officially rescinded the rule in June 2022.
+The Committee is now working with Lambda Legal to urge HHS to reverse the Trump-era policy to not enforce the non-discrimination protections implemented in 2016, which provided safeguards to individuals on the basis of their sexual orientation and gender identity, among other things.
+The Committee submitted a letter to HHS (attached at right) in March 2023, urging it to rescind the policy.